sunilchandra007/my-databricks-playground/intro.md

 - Time travel (query historical versions of data)
 - Data linege and Audit
 - Unified Batch and streaming workloads

+## MLflow

+An open-source platform for managing the entire machine learning lifecycle.
+Fom tracking experiments to managing model deployment, it simplifies the process of building and operationalizing ML models.

 ---